pancongliang/openshift/storage/local-sc/readme.md

-## Provisioning local volumes by using the Local Storage Operator
+## Provisioning Local Volumes Using the Local Storage Operator

-### Install the Operator using the default namespace
+### Install the Operator in the Default Namespace

 ```
 export CHANNEL_NAME="stable"